FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 ### GNOME

-GNOME (GNU Network Object Model Environment, pronounced as NOHM) is a graphical user interface (GUI) and set of computer Desktop applications for users of the Linux computer operating system.
+GNOME (GNU Network Object Model Environment, pronounced as NOHM) is a graphical user interface (GUI) and it's set in the computer Desktop applications for users in the Linux computer operating system.
 Its intended to make a Linux operating system easy to use for non-programmers and generally corresponds to the windows desktop interface and its most common applications.
 (Wikipedia)

 ### Englightnment